2024 Playoffs

 TVC

-“What do we want consumers to think/feel?
-I need to be here because the experience is more exciting, this team has the ability to win, and it’s so much fun to be a part of.”
+From our brief: “Here’s how we want consumers to think/feel: I need to be here because the experience is more exciting, this team has the ability to win, and it’s so much fun to be a part of.”

 Growing up a Rangers fan myself, I’ve experienced many games at The Garden — mostly losses (just my luck).
 Win or lose, I’d leave fairly content if I could sing the Goal Song just once.